Entropy-Foundation/oracle-pull-example/gRPC/rust-sdks/supra_client/README.md

 # Installation

-To use the Rust library for Sui, Aptos and evm follow these steps:
+To use the Rust library for Sui, Aptos, Supra and evm follow these steps:

 1. Clone the repository or download the library's source code.
 2. Navigate to the project directory in your terminal

 # Usage

-The Rust library for Sui, Aptos and evm provides a complete example that fetches proof data from a gRPC server and then calls a contract function on a blockchain network.
+The Rust library for Sui, Aptos, Supra and evm provides a complete example that fetches proof data from a gRPC server and then calls a contract function on a blockchain network.

 # Configuration